 SCORE is a worldwide competition for undergraduate and master’s level students.
 It emphasizes the engineering aspects of software development, not limited to programming.
 Student teams participating in the contest will complete a full-lifecycle software project on a selected project topic.

 To take part in the competition, teams must register and follow the contest rules as outlined below.
-Upon completion of their work, teams will submit an initial project report; then, qualifying teams will submit full software products covering the whole software development process.
-After a careful evaluation carried out by the SCORE Program Committee, a limited number (about 3 to 5 – the exact number will be advertised later) of finalist teams will be invited to ICSE 2021 in Madrid, Spain for final project presentation and evaluation, and will receive their awards at the conference.
+Upon completion of their work, teams will submit an initial project report (via Easychair; then, qualifying teams will submit full software products covering the whole software development process.
+After a careful evaluation carried out by the SCORE Program Committee, a limited number (about 3 to 5 – the exact number will be advertised later) of finalist teams will be invited to the final project presentation during ICSE 2021 (which will be held virtually) and will receive their awards in digital format at the end of the conference.

 Please consider promoting the SCORE contest to your students and colleagues.
 A flyer is available for download.
 Also, be sure to pay attention to the SCORE timeline and important dates.

 Following the best software engineering practices, teams document the process and its outcomes using formal and informal notations, configuration management tools, and process-specific techniques.
 They collect all artifacts and documentation and produce a detailed project report.
-By the 10 January 2021 deadline, teams submit a summary report not exceeding 20 pages, which gives a self-contained summary of their project development.
+By the 10 January 2021 deadline, teams submit a summary report not exceeding 20 pages via Easychair, which gives a self-contained summary of their project development.

 Based on the summary reports, the SCORE Program Committee selects a number of semi-finalist teams to submit their complete project reports and artifacts by the 1 March 2021 deadline.
-After evaluating the complete reports and artifacts of semi-finalist teams, the SCORE Program Committee selects a limited number of finalist teams by the 22 March 2021 deadline and invites them to present their projects at ICSE 2021 in Madrid, Spain.
+After evaluating the complete reports and artifacts of semi-finalist teams, the SCORE Program Committee selects a limited number of finalist teams by the 22 March 2021 deadline and invites them to present their projects during ICSE 2021, which will be held virtually.

 An overall SCORE 2021 winner will be selected by the Program Committee after presentations at the ICSE 2021 conference.
 All finalists will be recognized at the conference.
-The winning team will receive an award certificate.
+The winning team will receive an award certificate in digital format.

 After the SCORE 2021 competition ends, the summary reports of the projects that are selected as finalists will be published on the SCORE contest website.